-For 7IK channel instance day-long conducted two television marathons: "It Stinks of Soros" and "Sorosvatnya's Revenge" in February and November 2020, respectively.
-A Media monitoring group looked into the Russian media origins of the "sorosyata" (piglets of Soros) meme.
+For instance, ZIK channel conducted two day-long television marathons: "It Stinks of Soros" and "Sorosyatnya's Revenge" in February and November 2020, respectively.
+Texty looked into the Russian media origins of the "sorosyata" (piglets of Soros) meme.
 The intent was to hint that Ukraine is being governed externally and to stigmatize those allegedly funded by George Soros's foundations.
-The meme also was a reference to the NGOs and media receiving Western donor support as well as politicians and officials that have studied in the West.
-Pro-Russian outlets in Ukraine amplified the term, now widely used by mainstream Ukrainian media.
+The meme also was a reference to the NGOs and media receiving Western donor support as well as politicians and officials that have studied in the West, Pro-Russian outlets in Ukraine amplified the term, now widely used by mainstream Ukrainian media.

-In November 2020, the Ukrainian Helsinki Union and Zmina Human Rights Center launched the Media Fuflo initiative to counteract campaigns discrediting civil society, naming the 18 worst offenders among media outlets.
+In November 2020, the Ukrainian Helsinki Union, Zmina Human Rights Center, and IMI launched the Media Fuflo initiative to counteract campaigns discrediting civil society, naming the 18 worst offenders among media outlets.
 One such campaign attempted to smear a CSO advocating anti-tobacco legislation.